 To secure commitments from the Commonwealth to:

-- provide ongoing funding for five hours of kindergarten, and
+- provide ongoing and permanent funding for five hours of four year-old kindergarten, and

-- work positively and constructively with the states to secure an enduring funding arrangement for 15 hours of kindergarten beyond 2019 and a long-term commitment for the National Quality Agenda.
+- work positively and constructively with the states to secure a long-term commitment for the National Quality Agenda.

 The MAV is increasing our advocacy efforts for continuation of these commitments and we urge councils to also advocate on these important matters affecting families in your community.